Biophysics Policies and Procedures

 The Biophysics qualifier is taken in the summer after the first year in the Program when the student finds an advisor and chooses a field/area of research.
 The purpose of this two-hour oral examination is to determine whether or not the student is ready to embark on a research project in that specific field.
-The scope of examination does not emphasize the student’s future research plans but rather basic knowledge in a particular field and the material of relevant courses taken by the student during the first year.
+The scope of examination does not emphasize students future research plans but rather basic knowledge in a particular field and the material of relevant courses taken by students during their first year.

 A committee of 3-4 faculty, including the primary advisor, is assembled according to the research area and expertise.
 The areas of specialization include (but are not limited to) Biophysical Chemistry and Structural Biology, Computational Molecular Biophysics, Theoretical Biophysics, Cell Biophysics, and Neuroscience.

 If the student passed the Chemical Thermodynamics and Statistical Mechanics courses with at least a B, the examination will emphasize the biological/biochemical/cellular aspects of the field, as well as material of elective courses recently taken by the student.
 Otherwise the committee is free to test the student in the subjects of Chemical Thermodynamics and Statistical Mechanics as well.